LLCZ00/SortStrings/README.md

 - "All Others" (anything unsorted)
 ## Issues & TODO
 - Ocassionaly missorts strings, but thats just life with regular expressions
-- Piping input in results in a whacky extra space between each line, for some reason
+- Piping input in input from *strings* causes an extra newline between each string, due to the way *strings* handles its output